GentritDev/restaurant-website/README.md

 # Gourmet - Simple Restaurant Website

-This is a simple, dark-themed static website for a restaurant in Prishtina, Kosovo.
+This is a dark-themed static website for a restaurant in Prishtina, Kosovo.
 Made with HTML, CSS and plain JavaScript.
-No frameworks.

 Quick notes
 - Open `index.html` in browser to view.